When should I arrive in and depart from the host country?

 Can I use cash, credit cards or checks?

 Many stores, even large ones, do not accept credit cards.
 Some major credit cards can be used for cash advances at ATM machines and at the banks.
 However, in both Dolores Hidalgo and Queretaro, you can exchange travelers checks at several different banks and exchange offices.
 Cash is always a reliable option, however, worn or torn bills may not be accepted either at stores or by banks.

 How much money should I bring with me?

-How much you bring depends on your personal spending and shopping habits and whether or not you want to go on an excursion during your free time on the weekend.
-Because of the variety of options, plan to spend between US$50 and US$400 per person.
-It's best to research your touring desires before you depart from home and plan accordingly.
+How much you will need depends on your personal spending habits and whether you will choose to go on an excursion on the weekend.
+Weekend trips cost between US$50 to US$150, depending on where you go and the kind of transportation and accommodations used.
 Your souvenir budget is discretionary.

-How can my family contact me while I am in Portugal?
+How can my family contact me while I am in Mexico?

 Can I make international phone calls?

 Phone cards are needed to make phone calls from most public phones, and may be purchased at local pharmacies.
 There are many locations in the host communities where you can place long-distance calls.